An Introduction to World-Building

 - Can magic be defeated or destroyed?

-- How do people communicate?
+- What technologies do people use to communicate?

-- How do people travel?
+- What technologies do people use to travel?

-- What powers the technology?
+- What powers technology?

 - What technologies have been developed solely for entertainment?